Dragon Age: Inquisition: Critical reception

 Thedas, as presented in Inquisition, was often highlighted for being a realized world.
 Carter called the world "gigantic", and applauded Frostbite for its graphical prowess.
 He also appreciated the inclusion of optional dungeons and bosses in the game, which made exploring the hub world a rewarding experience.
 Juba liked the large open worlds, calling them and largest and best surprise for series fans.
 VanOrd added that travelling the world was "an absolute delight", though he felt that collecting crafting materials interrupted the game's pacing.
 While Savage enjoyed the large open worlds, the lack of a city hub like Kirkwall in II disappointed him, since the large open areas in Inquisition were set mainly in the wilderness and were not dense enough.
 Cobbett praised the inclusion of large open areas and believed it reflected BioWare's ambition and scale for the game, though he expressed disappointment with the mission design, compared to quests from MMOs.
 Many critics liked how the game's side activities are tied to Power as a gameplay mechanic.
 Critics considered the involvement of the Inquisitor in the politics of Thedas as one of the game's standout elements.
 The War Table missions were singled out by Kollar for further exploring the world and the various groups and factions inhabiting it.
 While the abundance of content was widely praised, Patricia Hernandez of Kotaku noted the game had a lot of filler content that was not meaningful or interesting, and it had an "overabundance of fluff".
 Hernandez urged players to leave the Hinterlands, one of the game's starting zone, as soon as possible.

-Lisa Granshaw from Syfy praised a pivotal musical cutscene in the narrative of Inquisition, where the members of the Inquisition join together and sing a song called “The Dawn Will Come”, as "one of the more unforgettable moments and pieces of music" in the series.
+Lisa Granshaw from Syfy praised a pivotal musical cutscene in the narrative of Inquisition, where the members of the Inquisition join and sing a song called “The Dawn Will Come”, as "one of the more unforgettable moments and pieces of music" in the series.
 Elijah Beahm from The Escapist noted that the game's tavern songs were made special by Elizaveta's "ethereal" voice and became unexpectedly popular.

 Sales

 Dragon Age: Inquisition debuted at No. 5 in UK in its first launch week.
 According to retail monitor Chart-Track, it had sold almost the exact amount of launch week copies as 2011's Dragon Age II.
 According to Electronic Arts' fiscal 2015 third quarter earnings report, Dragon Age: Inquisition is the most successful launch in BioWare history based on units sold.
+In September 2024, according to executive producer Mark Darrah, the game sold over 12 million units over its lifetime, surpassing EA's internal sale projections by a significant margin and becoming BioWare's best selling title.